Fahad-sec/CS50-Cybersecurity-SOLVEK/README.md

 - Logical conditions

 I didn’t create the core idea from scratch, but **fixing and analyzing the errors myself** gave me a much deeper understanding than just copy-pasting would have.

+### 2. Brute Force Password Cracker
+📄 brute_force_demo.py
+Demonstrates a brute force attack by using all possible character combinations until a target is matched.
+It is a great way to demonstrate and understand how insecure a short password can be.